FDIC Deposit Insurance Coverage

 For further information on deposit insurance contact our Customer Service Department for a brochure on “Your Insured Deposit” provided by the FDIC.

-The First National Bank of Walker is participating in the FDIC’s Transaction Account Guarantee Program.
+The First National Bank North is participating in the FDIC’s Transaction Account Guarantee Program.